 Should I include VAT in my margin calculation?

-What is a good food cost for pizzas?
+What's a healthy food cost percentage for pizzas?

 How often should I check my pizza margins?